forseti-security/forseti-security/_docs/_latest/configure/inventory/gsuite.md

 ## Troubleshooting

+Below are the common errors for GSuite configurations and the steps to be taken to resolve the errors.

-If have have problem with getting inventory on GSuite data, you can find what errors have happened by running `forseti inventory list|get`, or look at the `inventory_index_errors` column in the `inventory_index` table.
+You can find what errors have happened by running `forseti inventory list|get`, or look at the `inventory_index_errors` column in the `inventory_index` table.

 Error:
 ```